SOC 321 Food, Culture, and Society

 General

-- Examines and appreciates how culture, gender, race, ethnicity, and class influence food-related practices and behaviors.
+- Examines how culture, gender, race, ethnicity, and class influence food-related practices and behaviors.

 - Applies course materials to one¿s own experiences with food socialization.